Introduction

 Why Specialized Manufacturing Matters for Character Products

 Not every factory can produce cartoon merchandise well.
-Character products often look simple from the outside, but they create specific manufacturing challenges:
+Character products often look simple from the outside, but they create specific manufacturing challenges.

 Character Accuracy